Skip to Content

 Instead of backing off, consider purchasing a cheaper toy or hobby drone in a similar size and weight to the drone that you have your eye on for practicing.

-That way you’ll get any newbie crashes out of the way with the cheap drone and not totaling your expensive drone.
+That way you’ll get any newbie accidents out of the way with the cheap drone and not totaling your expensive drone.

 It’s kind of like buying a used car when you first get your license, then upgrading to a shiny new car once you have more driving hours under your belt.